Trump’s attacks on vote counts seem to follow an authoritarian playbook

 Consistency is irrelevant to Putin and other authoritarians accustomed to controlling the levers of government by diktat, said Evelyn Farkas, a senior Defense Department specialist on Russia and its region under Obama.

-“The Russian mentality is, ‘Whatever truth works for you in that moment is the truth you embrace in that moment,’” Farkas said.
+“The Russian mentality is, ‘Whatever truth works for you in that moment is the truth you embrace in that moment,’ ” Farkas said.
 “Even if you say something different two minutes later, it doesn’t matter.
-You call on that second truth for your immediate need and your followers don’t care.”
+You call on that second truth for your immediate need, and your followers don’t care.”

 Trump has similarly conditioned his supporters to accept his claims at face value, Farkas said, or to regard some of his outlandish suggestions as entertainment.